Private Mean Estimation with Person-Level Differential Privacy: Introduction

 In all cases, our lower bounds on sample complexity hold for the most permissive notion of \emph{approximate differential privacy.} Our upper bounds on sample complexity hold even for the most restrictive notion of \emph{pure differential privacy}.
 We complement our upper bounds on the sample complexity with a computationally efficient estimator in low-dimensions, or a computationally efficient estimator in high-dimensions satisfying approximate differential privacy.

-As a starting point, we begin by presenting our estimator for the univariate case so we can introduce and discuss techniques and new phenomena that arise in the person-level setting. \begin{theorem}[Informal, see Corollary~\ref{cor:mean-estimation-bounded}] There is a computationally efficient $\eps$-DP estimator such that for every distribution $\cD$ over $\R$ with mean $\mu$ and bounded $k$-th moments, the estimator takes $m$-samples per person from
+As a starting point, we begin by presenting our estimator for the univariate case so we can introduce and discuss techniques and new phenomena that arise in the person-level setting. \begin{theorem}[Informal, see Corollary~\ref{cor:mean-estimation-bounded}] There is a computationally efficient person-level $\eps$-DP estimator such that for every distribution $\cD$ over $\R$ with mean $\mu$ and bounded $k$-th moments, the estimator takes $m$ samples per person from

-people\footnote{For simplicity, throughout this introduction we elide dependence on the ``range parameters,'' which is necessary for mean estimation under various notions of DP.} and, with probability at least $2/3$,\footnote{The constant $2/3$ is arbitrary and can be amplified to any constant via standard techniques, at a cost of a constant factor blowup in sample complexity.} outputs an estimate $\hat\mu$ such that $|\hat\mu - \mu| \leq \alpha$. \end{theorem} Observe that the required number $n$ of people consists of four terms.
+people\footnote{For simplicity, throughout this introduction we elide any assumptions that $|\mu| \leq R$ and any dependence on this parameter $R$, which is necessary for certain variants of DP but not others.} and, with probability at least $2/3$,\footnote{The constant $2/3$ is arbitrary and can be amplified to any constant via standard techniques, at a cost of a constant factor blowup in sample complexity.} outputs an estimate $\hat\mu$ such that $|\hat\mu - \mu| \leq \alpha$. \end{theorem} Observe that the required number $n$ of people consists of four terms.
 As the total number of samples across all people is $nm$, the first term corresponds to the classical sample complexity of the problem, sans privacy constraints.
 The second and third terms are the most interesting.
 Loosely speaking, the second term corresponds to the optimal sample complexity of estimating the mean of a Gaussian in our setting.
 Since a Gaussian satisfies bounded $k$-th moments for every $k$, this number of samples is a lower bound in our setting.
 The third term can be arranged to say that the total number of samples we need is at least $1/\alpha^{k/(k-1)}\eps$, which is the optimal sample complexity for estimating a $k$-th moment distribution under item-level privacy~\cite{BarberD14,KamathSU20}, and is also a lower bound for our setting.
 The final term comes from a \emph{coarse estimation step} in the algorithm, whose discussion we defer to the technical sections.
 This term is also necessary as any non-trivial DP algorithm requires data from at least $1/\eps$ people.